 But, more than that, costuming can also be used to establish someone’s hierarchic level.
 Regimentals, for instance, bear the status of the person who wears it.
 And even the color may distinguish an enemy from a friend.
 In The Good, the Bad and the Ugly (1966), a comic situation arises when Blondie (Clint Eastwood) heads toward the enemy cavalry that was covered in dust.
-When the enemy general slaps his gloves on his sleeve, his apparently gray uniform turns blue, making it obvious that our beloved protagonist was going into the shark’s mouth.
+When the enemy general dusts off his sleeve, his apparently gray uniform turns blue, making it obvious that our beloved protagonist was going into the shark’s mouth.

 Costuming may also be used to emphasize a theme.
 In the first scene at the Taft Hotel in The Graduate, Mrs. Robinson wears a fur coat that makes her look like a predator hunting for her prey.
 Her coat bears a pattern that resembles the fur of a cheetah.
 Or could it be a cougar?

 The final confrontation in The Graduate takes place in a church.
 Ben tries to prevent Elaine (Katherine Ross) from getting married, but he arrives too late.
-Nonetheless, when Elaine sees him, she runs to him, and they run away.
+Nonetheless, when Elaine sees him, she sprints to him, and they run away.
 When the couple is cornered by infuriated parents and relatives, Ben starts swinging a cross to avoid them.
-Stepping out, Ben uses the cross to hold the church’s doors shut.
+As they exit, Ben uses the cross to hold the church’s doors shut.

 The prop (cross) and location (church) offer a comment on religious institutions, perhaps implying that Elaine’s parents are trapped by traditional believes and practices.